AI Use Cases/Construction

 Is our Human Resources data kept secure during this process?

 Yes.
-The system is SOC 2 Type II compliant and operates on zero-retention LLM policies - your worker classification data, safety records, and wage determinations are encrypted in transit and at rest, and never used to train public models.
 OSHA and Davis-Bacon regulatory data is public; your firm's internal policies and incident history remain in your private knowledge base.
 Compliance answers are generated within your secure environment and logged for audit purposes, meeting state labor board and OSHA documentation requirements.

 What is the timeframe to deploy AI hr compliance helpdesk?